bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ## **Introduction**

-This example will walk you through building your own docker container and running the container on the bacalhau network and viewing the results
+In this tutorial example, we will walk you through building your own docker container and running the container on the bacalhau network.

+## Prerequisites

+To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)

+## Sample Recommedation Dataset
-For that we will build a Simple Recommender Script that when Given a movie ID

-will recommend other movies based on user ratings.

-Suppose if you want recommendations for the movie Toy Story (1995) it will recommend movies from similar categories
+We will using a simple recommendation script that when given a movie ID will recommend other movies based on user ratings.
+Assuming you want if recommendations for the movie Toy Story (1995) it will recommend movies from similar categories:

 ```
 Recommendations for Toy Story (1995):